India Tax Residency and US LLC: What the Treaty Covers

 Schedule FA (Foreign Assets and Income from any source outside India) requires disclosure of:

-- Foreign bank accounts: The LLC's US bank account (Mercury, Relay, Chase, etc.) — account number, bank name, country, peak balance during the year, closing balance
+- Foreign bank accounts: The LLC's US bank account (Mercury, Relay, Chase, etc.) with account number, bank name, country, peak balance, and closing balance

-- Foreign equity and debt interest: The LLC membership interest — name of entity, country, nature of interest, date of acquisition, total investment (cost), income accruing from the interest
+- Foreign equity and debt interest: The LLC membership interest with entity name, country, nature of interest, acquisition date, total investment cost, and income accrued

 - Foreign immovable property: If the LLC owns US real property

-- Foreign accounts in which the taxpayer has signing authority: Even if the account is in the LLC's name, the founder as sole member has signing authority
+- Foreign accounts with signing authority: Even if the account is in the LLC's name, you have signing authority as sole member

-- Other foreign assets: Any other assets held outside India
+- Other foreign assets: Anything else held outside India

-- Failure to disclose foreign assets in Schedule FA: penalty of INR 10 lakh per assessment year
+- Non-disclosure of foreign assets: INR 10 lakh penalty per assessment year

 - Willful evasion: prosecution with imprisonment up to 10 years

-These penalties are in addition to regular income tax, interest, and penalties under the Income Tax Act.
+These stack on top of regular income tax, interest, and penalties under the Income Tax Act.

 Schedule FSI: Foreign Source Income